husnabayraktarr/spotify-serverless-etl-pipeline/README.md

 # Spotify Serverless ETL Pipeline on AWS
-AWS Lambda + S3 + Spotify API ETL pipeline

 ## Overview
-This project implements a serverless ETL pipeline using AWS Lambda and Amazon S3 to extract artist data from the Spotify API, store raw JSON data, transform it into structured format, and load the processed data into S3 for analytics.
+This project implements a serverless ETL pipeline using AWS Lambda and Amazon S3 to extract artist data from the Spotify API, store raw JSON data, transform it into structured CSV format, and load it into S3 for analytics.

 ## Architecture
 Spotify API → AWS Lambda → S3 (raw) → Transform → S3 (processed)